Advertisement

 How long is the wait at Housing Authority of the City of Danbury?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Housing Authority of the City of Danbury depend on demand in Danbury, funding levels, and your priority status.
+With approximately 1,293 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on June 1, 2026 when the other list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Housing Authority of the City of Danbury directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?